Blessed Sacrament Huguenot Catholic School

 Blessed Sacrament Huguenot is the only private, co-ed, Early Learners through Grade 12 Catholic school in the Greater Richmond Region.
 Located on a 40 acre campus in Powhatan, Virginia, BSH is part of the Roman Catholic Diocese of Richmond.
 Students of any faith background are eligible for admission.

 Background

-Huguenot Academy was founded in Powhatan, Virginia, in 1959.
+Huguenot Academy was a segregation academy founded in Powhatan, Virginia, in 1959.
 It was originally housed in the basement of a local bank, but expanded when local business leaders donated land and resources.
 By 1970, enrollment in grades kindergarten through twelve approached 500.
 Huguenot Academy was known as a reputable academic institution well into the late 1980s, with enrollment approaching 750 at its peak.
 But the 1990s brought difficulties for the school.
 The Powhatan County public school system grew more healthy and Huguenot Academy found it difficult to retain students and teachers.